ArvindHarinder1/PrivatePreviewDocs/2ConnectorGSQLToSQLServer.md

 4. Determine what data to [map between Azure AD and ServiceNow](../app-provisioning/customize-application-attributes.md).
 5. Review [known limitations](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/KnownLimitations.md).

 ## Step 2.
-Download and install the provisioning agent and on-prem host
+Download and install the provisioning agent and ECMA host

 You will need to download the provisioning agent and ECMA connector host to provide connectivity to your application as described in step 2 [here](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/1ECMATutorial.md).